-Western Power offers 22 bi-directional services as reference services.
+Western Power offers 1522 bi-directional services as reference services.

-Reference Service Name: Reference Service C1 - Anytime Energy (Residential) Bi-directional Service Reference Service Description: A bi-directional service combined with a connection service and a reference service (metering) at a bi-directional point on the low voltage (415 volts or less) distribution system .
+Reference Service Name: Reference Service C1 - Anytime Energy (Residential) Bi-directional Service Reference Service Description: A bi-directional service combined with a connection service and a reference service (metering) at a bi-directional point on the low voltage (415 volts or less) distribution system.
 Eligibility Criteria: Users are eligible to use this service if: 1.
-The bi-directional point is located at residential premises or premises occupied by a voluntary/charitable organisation ; and 2.
+The bi-directional point is located at a-residential premises or premises occupied by a voluntary/charitable organisation with an inverter system rated up to 10 kVA for single phase connections and 30 kVA for three phase connections; and 2.
 The meter is configured to measure the transfer of electricity into and out of the Western Power Network ; and 3.
-The consumer's inverter system complies with the requirements of AS/NZS 4777 and the Technical Rules ; and 4.
-The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and 5.
+The consumer's inverter system complies with the requirements of AS /NZS 4777 and the technical rules and 4.
+The consumer's facilities and equipment comply with the technical rules Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and 5.
 Each of the following does not apply under an agreement with Western Power: a.
 The tariff that determines the charge is different to the Applicable Reference Tariff for this service ; or b.
 The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service .
 Applicable Reference Tariff: "RT13" in the applicable Price List published in Appendix F of the access arrangement .
-Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement .
-Applicable Service Standard Benchmarks: As set out in Section 4.2 of the access arrangement .
+Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement.
+Applicable Service Standard Benchmarks: As set out in Section 4.2 of the access arrangement.

-Reference Service Name: Reference Service C2 - Anytime Energy (Business) Bi-directional Service Reference Service Description: A bi-directional service combined with a connection service and a reference service (metering) at a bi-directional point on the low voltage (415 volts or less) distribution system or on the high voltage (6.6kV or higher) distribution system.
-Eligibility Criteria: Users are eligible to use this service if: 1.
-The bi-directional point is located at non-residential premises with an inverter system rated up to a total of 1 MVA for single or three-phase connections; and 2.
-One of the following applies: a. it is a low voltage connection point and the maximum demand at the bi- directional point is less than 1,500 kVA based on historic metering data; or b. it is a low voltage connection point and Western Power determines, as a reasonable and prudent person, that the user's forecast maximum demand will be less than 1,500 kVA; or c. it is a high voltage (6.6kV or higher) connection point with throughput equal to zero for a period of greater than 12 months; and 3.
-The meter is configured to measure the transfer of electricity into and out of the Western Power Network ; and 4.
-The consumer's inverter system complies with the requirements of AS/NZS 4777 and the Technical Rules ; and 5.
-The consumer's facilities and equipment comply with the Technical Rules, the WA Electrical Requirements and AS/NZS 3000; and 6.
-Each of the following does not apply under an agreement with Western Power: a.
-The tariff that determines the charge is different to the Applicable Reference Tariff for this service ; or b.
-The user is to receive delivered electricity at a service standard different to the Applicable Service Standard Benchmarks for this service .
-Applicable Reference Tariff: "RT14" in the applicable Price List published in Appendix F of the access arrangement .
-Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement .
-Applicable Service Standard Benchmarks: As set out in section 4.2 of the access arrangement .
+Reference Service Name: Reference Service C2 - Anytime Energy (Business) Bi-directional Service Reference Service Description: A bi-directional service combined with a connection service and a reference service (metering) at a bi-directional point on the low voltage (415 volts or less) distribution system -or on the high voltage (6.6kV or higher) distribution system.
+Eligibility Criteria: Users are eligible to use this service if: The bi-directional point is located at non-residential premises with an inverter system rated up to a total of 1 MVA for single or three-phase connections; and One of the following applies: Applicable Reference Tariff: "RT14" in the applicable Price List published in Appendix F of the access arrangement .
+Applicable Standard Access Contract: "Electricity Transfer Access Contract" published in Appendix A of the access arrangement.
+Applicable Service Standard Benchmarks: As set out in section 4.2 of the access arrangement.